Rage, tears and broken childhoods as Pakistan reels from massacre

 "I left behind my blue lunchbox and my school bag,” Khan said.
 "I don't think I will get them back."

 He brightened when asked about his hobbies: computer games and equations.
-Khan also likes to read - his favorite book is Roald Dahl's Charlie and the Chocolate Factory.
+Khan also likes to read - his favourite book is Roald Dahl's Charlie and the Chocolate Factory.

 “I want to be an eye doctor," he said with a smile.
 "I will fix my brother’s eyes and mine.
 Jibran wants to be a pilot and, you see, you need perfect eyesight to be a pilot.
 So I have to fix his eyes."